NMoroney/MachineLearningAndColor/src/mlc_pytorch_autoencode/readme.md

 Use a [PyTorch](https://pytorch.org) [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) to apply dimensionality reduction to input spetra for the OSA [Uniform Color Scales](https://en.wikipedia.org/wiki/OSA-UCS).

-The enocder has a\the layers of 36 : 21 : 11 and 3.
+The enocder has layers of 36 : 21 : 11 and 3.
 The bottleneck is therefore to three dimensions.

 The full encoder and decoder network is shown below :